bert-github/php-webvtt/README.md

 ```

 The parser raises a WebVTTException when a parse error occurs.
 The
-object properties will then hold the results of parsing up to the
+`blocks` property will then hold the results of parsing up to the
 error.
 In addition to the message in English, a numeric code
 indicates what kind of error occurred.
 Example: